 Each of the following problems presents an argument.
-For each argument, (1) underline any conclusion indicators, (2) circle any premise indicators, (3) circle and denote with a C the argument's main conclusion, and (4) underline and number each premise.
+For each argument, (1) underline and denote with a CI any conclusion indicators, (2) circle and denote with a PI any premise indicators, (3) circle and denote with a C the argument's main conclusion, and (4) underline and number each premise.